tendermint/tendermint/docs/qa/v034/README.md

 ![rotating-all-latencies-uniq](./img/v034_rotating_latencies_uniq.png)

-This problem, existing in `v0.34.x`, will need to be addressed.
+This problem, existing in `v0.34.x`, will need to be addressed, perhaps in the same way we addressed it when running the 200 node test with high loads: increasing the `cache_size` configuration parameter.

 ### Prometheus Metrics